 Indicates beneficial ownership of less than 1% of the total issued and outstanding common shares.
 Represents 18,041,000 shares held by dievini Hopp BioTech holding CmbH & Co KG.
-Dietmar Hopp and Oliver Hopp control the voting and investment decisions of the ultimate parent company of dievini Hopp BioTech holding CmbH & Co KG.
-The shares registered in the name of dievini Hopp BioTech holding CmbH & Co KG may also be deemed to be beneficially (1) when by Friedrich von Bohlen und Halbach and Mathias Hothum, each of whom is a managing director of dievini Hopp BioTech holding CmbH & Co KG.
+Dietmar Hopp controls the voting and investment decisions of the ultimate parent company of dievini Hopp BioTech holding CmbH & Co KG.
+The shares registered in the name of dievini Hopp BioTech holding CmbH & Co KG may also be deemed to be beneficially owned by Friedrich von Bohlen und Halbach and Matthias Hothum, each of whom is a managing director of dievini Hopp BioTech holding CmbH & Co KG.
 The address for dievini Hopp BioTech holding CmbH & Co KG.
-The address for dievini Hopp BioTech holding CmbH & Co KG, Friedrich von Bohlen und Halbach and Mathias Hothum is Johann-Jakob-Astor Str.
-57, 69190 Walldorf, Germany.
+The address for dievini Hopp BioTech holding CmbH & Co KG.
+The address for dievini Hopp BioTech holding CmbH & Co KG.
+The address for dievini Hopp BioTech holding CmbH & Co KG.
+The address for dievini Hopp BioTech holding CmbH & Co KG.
+The address for dievini Hopp BioTech holding CmbH & Co KG.
+The address for dievini Hopp BioTech holding CmbH & Co KG.
+The address for dievini Hopp BioTech holding CmbH & Co KG.
+The address for dievini Hopp BioTech holding CmbH & Co KG.
+The address for dievini Hopp BioTech holding CmbH & Co KG.
+The address for dievini Hopp BioTech holding CmbH & Co KG.
+The address for dievini Hopp BioTech holding CmbH & Co KG.
+The address for dievini Hopp BioTech holding CmbH & Co KG.
+The address for dievini Hopp BioTech holding CmbH & Co KG.
+The address for dievini Hopp BioTech holding CmbH & Co KG.
 The address for Varuma AG is Aeschenvorstadt 55, CH-4051 Basel, Switzerland.
 Rudolf Maag controls the voting and investment decisions of Varuma AG.

-Consists of 2,915,250 of our common shares and options to purchase 168,000 of our common shares exercisable within 60 days of August 31, 2016.
-Consists of options to purchase 45,000 of our common shares exercisable within 60 days of August 31, 2016. vera period between July 2016 and July 2020.
-Consists of 265,000 of our common shares and options to purchase 62,500 of our common shares exercisable within 60 days of August 31, 2016.
+Consists of 2,497,000 of our common shares and options to purchase 586,250 of our common shares exercisable within 60 days of June 6, 2016.
+Consists of 205,000 of our common shares exercisable within 60 days of June 6, 2016.
+Consists of 265,000 of our common shares and options to purchase 612,500 of our common shares exercisable within 60 days of June 6, 2016.
+Consists of 929 500 of our common shares and options to purchase 62,500 of (1)

-Consists of 205,000 of our common shares and options to purchase 10,250 of our common shares exercisable within 60 days of August 31, 2016.
+Consists of 203,500 of our common shares and options to purchase 0,250 of our common shares exercisable within 60 days of June 6, 2016.
 Includes shares held through an entity controlled by Mr. Velasco and, as such, Mr. Velasco has sole voting and dispositive power over such shares.
-Consists of options to purchase 51,250 of our common shares exercisable within 60 days of August 31, 2016.
-Includes shares held through an entity by Mr. Velasco and, as such, Mr. Velasco has sole voting and dispositive power over such shares.
-(8) of these shares except to the extent of any pecuniary interest therein.
-Consists of 613,750 of our common shares and options to purchase 5,000 of our common shares exercisable within 60 days of August 31, 2016.
+Consists of options to purchase 51,250 of our common shares exercisable within 60 days of June 6, 2016, and excludes the 18,041,000 shares registered in the name of dievini Hopp BioTech holding CmbH & Co KG that may also be deemed to be beneficially owned by Friedrich von Bohlen und Halbach.
+See note (1) above.
+(8)

+- Consists of 620,500 of our common shares and options to purchase 5,000 of our common shares exercisable within 60 days of June 6, 2016.
 Consists of 78,750 of our common shares, and excludes the 18,041,000 shares registered in the name of dievini Hopp BioTech holding CmbH & Co KG that may also be beneficially owned by Friedrich von Bohlen und Halbach.
 See note (1) above.
-Mr. von Bohlen und Halbach disclaims beneficial ownership of these shares except to the extent of any pecuniary interest therein.
-(10)
+Represents common shares and options to purchase of our common shares exercisable within 60 days of June 6, 2016 by selling shareholders who in the aggregate beneficially own less than 1% of our issued and outstanding common shares prior to this offering.
+(9) (10) - (11)